MolotovCherry/stegcloak/README.md

 - Uses compression to minimize size of payload.
 - Wasm compatible
 - Fast🦀!
 Can hide the entire wikipedia source in ~201468 characters taking ~3.5ms in plaintext mode and ~7ms in encrypt mode

+# Cargo Features

+`wasm` - If you need wasm support, this feature's for you!

 # Warning